Niangmodou/Instagram-Clone/README.md

 # Instagram-Clone-Finsta
-This web app is an Instagram clone that allows users to follow other users within the database. \n Users can then post images, create friend groups, limit who see their posts, and they can also like and share photos
+This web app is an Instagram clone that allows users to create an account and interact with other users in the database <br>
+Users can then: <br>
+- Follow/unfollow other users
+- Post photos
+- Create friend groups
+- Limit who see their posts
+- Like and comment on photos